Drew-Mace/Drew-Mace.github.io/_portfolio/blocchat.md

 ## Results

-The result is a pretty neat clean chat app that could be used to stay in contact with friends or with co-workers.
+The result is a pretty neat and basic chat app that could be used to stay in contact with friends or with co-workers.

 ## Conclusion